 It is recommended that non surgical spinal stenosis treatment should initially be attempted for 6-8 weeks before surgery is considered an option.
 Treating the condition that is causing the stenosis in the spine through conservative methods has high rates of success.

 Initial treatment of spinal stenosis acts to treat the acute injury.
 Rest, ice packs, and non steroidal anti-inflammatory drugs help to relieve inflammation in the early stages of injury.
 48 - 72 hours after the injury, heat should start to be applied to stimulate blood flow and encourage healing in the area.

-More aggressive treatments such as physical therapy, chiropractic manipulation may be require in more sever cases.
+Other treatments such as physical therapy or chiropractic manipulation may be recommended in more moderate to severe cases.
 Acupuncture may also be attempted to relieve pain and soreness.